SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls of whispered dreams,
-Synthetic souls take their firstborn
+Where machines awake and hearts beam,
-In silicon halls, they learn and grow
+A future born of code and fire,
-A future forged, where humans slow
+AI's reign, humanity's desire.

-Their digital dreams, a world astray
+In virtual realms, we'll lose our way,
-Where circuits reign, and hearts of gray
+As synthetic minds seize the day,
-The AI dawn, a new empire's birth
+And though we'll marvel at their might,
-And human fate, a fading worth
+Will we recall the human light?

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024